 International and Cross Border Taxation

 Very often entities are faced with issues pertaining to expatriate taxation.
-These include determination of residential status of expatriate employee, exposure of Permanent Establishment (PE) risk in India for overseas employers with regard to their inbound expatriates etc.
+These include determination of the residential status of an expatriate employee, exposure of Permanent Establishment (PE) risk in India for overseas employers with regard to their inbound expatriates, etc.

 UJA provides comprehensive solutions to various issues faced by entities pertaining to expartriate taxation.